Murder of Kwong Sau Lan: Background

-On the night of Christmas of 1968, coincidentally the same day when Kwong celebrated her 17th birthday, she and Kim Weng first met Lily Pong Ah Moy (方亚妹 Fāng Yàmeì), a bar hostess who became sworn siblings with Kwong and Kim Weng.
+On the night of Christmas of 1968, coincidentally the same day when Kwong celebrated her 17th birthday, she and Kim Weng first met Lily Pong Ah Moy (方亚妹; Bàng-uâ-cê: Bŭng Ă-muói), a bar hostess who became sworn siblings with Kwong and Kim Weng.
 As Pong and Kim Weng grew closer, they slowly formed intimate feelings for one another, which caused Kim Weng to become estranged from Kwong and they later broke up, which led to Kwong ending up with Chow.
 However, a few months after knowing Pong, Kim Weng found out that Pong was a married woman and had allegedly caused him to distance from Kwong due to lies and misunderstandings, which therefore made him stay away from Pong and reconcile with Kwong, and they became engaged and set to marry soon.

 This love triangle would develop further and caused a rift in the relationship between Chow and both his brother and future sister-in-law, as this engagement led to Chow and Pong becoming a couple and both being united in their common resentment towards Kim Weng and Kwong.
 Chow often got into quarrels and physical confrontations with Kim Weng and Kwong, as a result of Pong spreading slanders and lies to Chow that Kwong had been mistreating her and even insulted him and his family.

 One time in March 1969, Chow and a friend spent a few nights straight throwing rotten eggs and rocks at the Kwong family's house, out of revenge against Kwong for another allegation of her mistreatment of Pong.
 Chow and his friend was consequently arrested after a police report was lodged by the Kwongs, and reportedly, Chow stated he would not let Kwong and her kin off easily.